+500

+Mr Teo Chee Seng °N 0 °Z °Z

+Datuk Dr Sam Goi Song Hui ON No ON ON ON

+Mr Bichard Lee Keng Chian ON No ° Z ON O N

+Or Tan Khee Gian NO No No O N ON.
+NO

-Dato' Kamal Y P Tan Details Mr John Lyn Hian Woon i) Whether he has ever been the subject of any order, No No judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity? j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:any corporation which has been investigated for No No a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; ii. any entity (not being a corporation) which has been No investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or any business trust which has been investigated iii No No for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere; any entity or business trust which has been No investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? k) Whether he has been the subject of any current or past Yes, a warning letter was issued by Nο investigation or disciplinary proceedings, or has been the Monetary Authority of Singapore reprimanded or issued any warning, by the Monetary to Dato' Kamal Y P Tan on 5 October Authority of Singapore or any other regulatory authority, 2018 relating to late disclosure exchange, professional body or government agency, of change of interest in Envictus whether in Singapore or elsewhere?
-International Holdings Limited.
-Disclosure applicable to the appointment of Director only Any prior experience as a director of a listed company?
-Not applicable as this relates to Not applicable as this relates to re-election of Director. re-election of Director.
-If yes, please provide details of prior experience.
-If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange.
-Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
+2 Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
+Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
+Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of: i. any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or ii. any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or iii. any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere: or

-NOTICE OF ANNUAL GENERAL MEETING
+Details e Ú.

+Details Dr Tan Khee Giap Mr Richard Lee Keng Chian Datuk Dr Sam Goi Seng Hui Mr Teo Chee Seng j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of: iv. any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere ON ON O N O N in connection with any matter occurring or arising during that period when he was so concerned with the entity or business trust? k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+ON ° N ON ON.

-NOTICE IS HEREBY GIVEN THAT the Annual General Meeting of Envictus International Holdings Limited (the "Company") will be held by way of electronic means on Monday, 30 January 2023 at 11.00 a.m. to transact the following business:-
+NOTICE IS HEREBY GIVEN THAT the Annual General Meeting (the "AGM") of Envictus International Holdings Limited (the "Company") will be held at Orchid Ballroom, Basement 1, Holiday Inn Singapore Orchard City Centre, 11 Cavenagh Road, Singapore 229616 on Friday, 26 January 2024 at 10.00 a.m. to transact the following business:-